 Johannsen's codification, which was based on microbiology's “pure culture” approach, breeders' practices of separating “pure lines” as well as Richard Woltereck's notion of an innate “norm of reaction”, was gradually taken up by the genetics community and has profoundly marked all of twentieth century biology (Allen 2002, Müller-Wille 2007).
 We can safely say that it instituted the gene as an epistemic object to be studied within its proper space, and with that an “exact, experimental doctrine of heredity” (Johannsen 1909, 1) that concentrated on transmission only and not on the development of the organism in its environment.
 Some historians have spoken of a “divorce” of genetical from embryological concerns with regard to this separation (Allen 1986; Bowler 1989).
 Others hold that this separation was itself an expression of the embryological interests of early geneticists in their search for “developmental invariants” (Gilbert 1978; Griesemer 2000).
 Be that as it may, the result was that the relations between the two spaces, once separated by abstraction, were now elucidated experimentally in their own right (Falk 1995).
-Michel Morange judged this “rupture to be logically absurd”—from hindsight—“but historically and scientifically necessary” (Morange 1998, 22).
+Michel Morange observed that this “division was logically absurd”—from hindsight but—“historically and scientifically necessary” (Morange 2001, 9).

 Johannsen himself stressed that the genotype had to be treated as independent of any life history and thus, at least within the bounds of time in which research operated, as an “ahistoric” entity amenable to scientific scrutiny like the objects of physics and chemistry (Johannsen 1911, 139; cf. Churchill 1974; Roll-Hansen 1978a).
 “The personal qualities of any individual organism do not at all cause the qualities of its offspring; but the qualities of both ancestor and descendant are in quite the same manner determined by the nature of the sexual substances,” Johannsen claimed (Johannsen 1911, 130).
 Unlike most Mendelians, however, he remained convinced that the genotype would possess an overall architecture—as expressed in the notion of “type”.
-He therefore had reservations with respect to its particulate character, and especially warned that the notion of “genes for a particular character” should always be used cautiously if not altogether be omitted (Johannsen 1911, 147).
-As Moss observed: “What Johannsen called for in distinguishing between the genotype and the phenotype was a separation of the inheritance of Mendelian units from development, thereby constituting the study of genetics as an independent discipline.
-[Heredity] was not about the passing on of properties, which were always historically acquired and developmentally contingent, but rather about the presence of identical genes in ancestor and descendent” (Moss 2003, 29).
+He therefore had reservations with respect to its particulate nature, and especially warned that the notion of “genes for a particular character” should always be used cautiously if not altogether be omitted (Johannsen 1911, 147).
 Johannsen also remained consciously agnostic with respect to the material constitution of the genotype and its elements.
 He clearly recognized that the experimental regime of Mendelian genetics, although scientific in its character like physics or chemistry, did neither require nor allow for any definite supposition about the material structure of the genetic elements.
 “Personally,” he wrote as late as 1923, “I believe in a great central something as yet not divisible into separate factors,” identifying this “something” with the specific nature of the organism.
-“The pomace-flies in Morgan's splendid experiments,” he explained, “continue to be pomace-flies even if they loose all good genes necessary for a normal fly-life, or if they be possessed with all the bad genes, detrimental to the welfare of this little friend of the geneticist” (quoted in Moss 2003, 380).
+“The pomace-flies in Morgan's splendid experiments,” he explained, “continue to be pomace-flies even if they loose all good genes necessary for a normal fly-life, or if they be possessed with all the bad genes, detrimental to the welfare of this little friend of the geneticist” (Johannsen 1923, 137).

 On this account, genes were taken as abstract elements of an equally abstract space, whose structure, however, could be explored through the visible and quantifiable outcome of breeding experiments based on model organisms and their mutants.
 This became the research program of Thomas Hunt Morgan and his group.
 From the early 1910s right into the 1930s, the growing community of researchers around Morgan and their followers used mutants of the fruit fly Drosophila melanogaster, constructed in ever more sophisticated ways, in order to produce a map of the fruit flys genotype in which genes, and alleles thereof, figured as genetic markers occupying a particular locus on one of the four homologous chromosome pairs of the fly (Kohler 1994).
-The basic assumptions that allowed the program to operate were that genes were located in a linear order along the different chromosomes, and that the frequency of recombination events between homologous chromosomes, that is, the frequency of crossovers during reduction division, gave a measure of the distance between the genes, at the same time defining them as units of recombination (Morgan et al. 1915).
+The basic assumptions that allowed the program to operate were that genes were located in a linear order along the different chromosomes (like "beads on a string" as Morgan put it in 1926, 24), and that the frequency of recombination events between homologous chromosomes, that is, the frequency of crossovers during reduction division, gave a measure of the distance between the genes, at the same time defining them as units of recombination (Morgan et al. 1915).

 In this practice, identifiable aspects of the phenotype, assumed to be determined directly by genes in a consciously black-boxed manner, were used as indicators or windows for an outlook on the formal structure of the genotype.
-This is what Moss has termed the “Gene-P” (P standing for phenotype; cf. Moss 2003, 45).
+This is what Moss has termed the “Gene-P” (P standing for phenotype, but also for preformationist; Moss 2003, 45 – for the counterpart, the “Gene-D”, see below).
 Throughout his career, Morgan remained aware of the formal character of his program.
 As late as 1933, on the occasion of his Nobel address, he declared: “At the level at which the genetic experiments lie it does not make the slightest difference whether the gene is a hypothetical unit, or whether the gene is a material particle” (Morgan 1935, 3).
 In particular, it did not matter if one-to-one, or more complicated relationships reigned between genes and traits (Waters 1994).
 Morgan and his school were well aware that, as a rule, many genes were involved in the development of a particular trait as, e.g., eye-color, and that one gene could affect several characters.
 To accommodate this difficulty and in line with their experimental regime, they embraced a differential concept of the gene.
 What mattered to them was the relationship between a change in a gene and a change in a trait, rather than the nature of these entities themselves.
 Thus the alteration of a trait could be causally related to a change in (or a loss of) a single genetic factor, even if it was plausible in general that a trait like eye-color was, in fact, determined by a whole group of variously interacting genes (Roll-Hansen 1978b; Schwartz 2000).